Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 The Starter Pack Equalizer

-1Password's Teams Starter Pack at $19.95/month flat for up to 10 users works out to $1.99/user/month for a full team — matching Proton Pass Essentials pricing.
-For teams of exactly 10 that don't need SSO or advanced policies, this option closes the price gap.
-Above 10 users, the $7.99/user rate applies and Proton's cost advantage returns.
+1Password's Teams Starter Pack at $24.95/month (annual billing) for up to 10 members works out to $2.50/user/month for a full team — still close to Proton Pass Essentials pricing.
+For teams of exactly 10 that don't need SSO or advanced policies, this option narrows the price gap significantly.
+Above 10 users, the $8.99/user rate applies and Proton's cost advantage widens.

 Security Protocols and Encryption Standards Compared

-Proton Pass uses AES-256-GCM encryption covering all stored data — including metadata like URLs, usernames, and notes that most password managers leave unencrypted on the server.
+Proton Pass uses AES-256-GCM encryption covering all stored data — passwords, usernames, URLs, notes, and item metadata.
 The hardened SRP protocol prevents the server from ever receiving the master password in any form, and bcrypt password hashing adds computational resistance against brute-force attacks.

-1Password uses AES-256 encryption with a Secret Key system that combines your master password with a device-specific 34-character key generated locally — meaning a compromised master password alone cannot decrypt your vault.
+1Password uses AES-GCM-256 authenticated encryption with a 128-bit Secret Key that combines your master password with a device-specific key generated locally — meaning a compromised master password alone cannot decrypt your vault.
 The Secret Key is never transmitted to 1Password's servers.
+This dual-key approach is unique to 1Password and provides an additional layer of protection against brute-force attacks on the master password.

 1Password is not open-source, relying instead on a broader set of independent certifications: SOC 2 Type II, ISO 27001, ISO 27017 (cloud security), ISO 27018 (PII in cloud), and ISO 27701 (privacy management).
 The certification portfolio is more extensive than Proton's, reflecting a longer enterprise market presence.